St. Mary's Abbey, Dublin: Abbey became a private residence

 In 1619, Sir Gerald Moore of Mellifont, Drogheda, received from King James I of England a grant of the abbey, together with its tithes and lands.
 He later became Viscount Moore of Mellifont.
 The family of Moore made the Abbey their Dublin residence up to the close of the 17th century, and it was Henry Moore, 1st Earl of Drogheda, who built himself a mansion on what is now O'Connell Street and developed Henry, Moore and Earl streets.

-In 1676, the stones of the Abbey were used for the building of Essex Bridge (now Grattan Bridge, leading to Parliament St.).
+In 1676, stone from the ruins of the Abbey was used in the building of Essex Bridge (now Grattan Bridge, leading to Parliament Street).

+Non-Conformist Chapels

+There were two non-conformist chapels on the St. Mary's Abbey site.
+Meeting House Lane gets its name from the non-conformist chapel.
+One is known as Burghers (Capel Street) and the other is Seceders or Non-Burghers.
+The Capel Street Congregation, which became the Abbey Presbyterian Church now on Parnell Square, and the Union Chapel which moved in 1836 to Lower Abbey Street.
+The Capel Street Congregation Chapel was incorporated into Bolands Bakery, following its move to Rutland (Parnell) Square.

+Mary's Abbey Synagogue

+Following the closure of Stafford Street Synagogue, in 1836, the congregation under Rabbi Issac Davidson, purchased the former non-conformist chapel (used by the Union Chapel before they moved to Lower Abbey Street, the sale caused a major conflict within the church) on part of the old abbey (at 12 Mary's Abbey).
+Davidson was succeeded as Rabbi by Julius Sandheim.
+The synagogue operated until 1892 when it moved to Adelaide Road.

 Abbey lands became Glasnevin Cemetery

-Dr.Charles Lindsay (Charles Dalrymple Lindsay), Dean of Christ Church Cathedral, Dublin 1804–46 and afterwards Bishop of Kildare, acquired the old monastic lands of Glasnevin, which had once belonged to the abbey.
+Dr.Charles Lindsay, Dean of Christ Church Cathedral (1804–46) and afterwards Bishop of Kildare, acquired the old monastic lands of Glasnevin, which had once belonged to the abbey.
 These were purchased around 1832 to form what is now Glasnevin Cemetery.

 Re-discovery

 The abbey was only rediscovered, 7 feet (2 m) underground and underneath a bakery, in the 1880s, by an amateur archaeologist.
 His findings were publicized by John Thomas Gilbert.
 Parts of the old adjoining walls can still be seen.
 The building is now in the care of Heritage Ireland.
-The Chapter House is ordinarily open to visitors, by descending a stone staircase. the site is closed until further notice.
+The Chapter House is ordinarily open to visitors, by descending a stone staircase.

+Recent developments

+In 2023, as part of the excavation of the area for the construction of a hotel, the remains of over 100 skeletons dating back to the early 11th century were found on the site.

+In 2014, Trinity College Dublin paid almost €250,000 for a manuscript produced at the abbey dated from 1304.